Trust Model

 config, but it creates an auditable commitment.

 TLS proofs are particularly significant for third-party operators.
-Today, a third-party operator cannot prove they are actually calling the API they claim.
-With TLS proofs, the cryptographic proof itself demonstrates the data came from the API provider's HTTPS endpoint -- regardless of who operates the airnode.
-This could make third-party operation viable for use cases where the API provider does not want to run infrastructure, while still preserving verifiable data provenance.
-Until then, first-party operation remains the only trust model where the data source is guaranteed.
+A third-party operator cannot, by signature alone, prove it is actually calling the API it claims.
+With a TLS proof, the cryptographic proof itself demonstrates the data came from the API provider's HTTPS endpoint -- regardless of who operates the airnode.
+This makes third-party operation viable for use cases where the API provider does not want to run infrastructure, while still preserving verifiable data provenance.
+Without a proof, first-party operation remains the only trust model where the data source is guaranteed.

 Future: TEE attestation